MicrosoftDocs/azure-dev-docs/articles/javascript/composable-cloud-contoso-real-estate.md

 Both authenticated Talent Managers, and new hires can interact with the application features, while nonauthenticated users can access some parts of it.

-## What is the HR rentals app?
+## What is the HR real estate app?

 The HR app is built as:

-* UI for rentals portal and blog front ends - denoted as 1 and 2 in the diagram.
+* UI for portal and blog front ends - denoted as 1 and 2 in the diagram.
 * API layer to communicate between client and cloud.
 * Microservices for cloud integrations.